Apartment Complexes and Their Duty to Protect Tenants

 Here are some of the more important aspects of landlord liability that tenants should be aware of:

-- If a landlord knows about dangerous conditions on apartment property and does not tell his or her tenants, a court could hold the landlord liable if someone is injured.
-This includes everything from a broken stair to dangerous dog that belongs to one tenant or a string of recent robberies or assaults.
+If a landlord is aware of dangerous conditions on their apartment property and fails to notify their tenants, a court may hold the landlord liable if someone is injured.
+This includes everything from a broken stair to a dangerous dog that belongs to one tenant or a string of recent robberies or assaults.

-- A court will generally not hold a landlord liable if a tenant creates the dangerous condition him- or herself and does not report it to the landlord.
+A court will generally not hold a landlord liable if a tenant creates a dangerous condition themselves and fails to report it to the landlord.

-- Landlords have a duty to inspect apartment complexes to ensure that they are reasonably safe from dangerous conditions.
-This includes safety concerns such as inadequate or broken lighting or security issues such as gaps in fences or a lack of child safety precautions surrounding an apartment pool.
+Landlords have a duty to inspect apartment complexes to ensure that they are reasonably safe from dangerous conditions.
+This includes safety concerns such as inadequate or broken lighting, as well as security issues like gaps in fences or a lack of child safety precautions surrounding an apartment pool.

-- An important, general legal standard for landlord liability is that that landlord must have known, not merely should have known, about the dangerous conditions.
+A key, general legal standard for landlord liability is that the landlord must have known, not merely should have known, about the hazardous conditions.
 This standard asks: how foreseeable was the accident or crime?
-If something has occurred for the first time, a court will likely not conclude that a landlord could have foreseen that.
+If something has occurred for the first time, a court is unlikely to conclude that a landlord could have foreseen it.

-- Another standard that courts use for landlord liability is to consider how much it would have cost the landlord to take preventive steps.
-For example, if an apartment complex is in a high crime area, courts might expect landlords to take basic, non-costly measures such as installing building and room locks and ensuring that they function properly.
+Another standard that courts use to determine landlord liability is to consider how much it would have cost the landlord to take preventive measures.
+For example, if an apartment complex is located in a high-crime area, courts might expect landlords to take basic, non-costly measures, such as installing building and room locks and ensuring they function properly.